18F/18f.gsa.gov/_posts/2016-03-18-how-user-archetypes-informed-the-draft-us-web-design-standards.md

 #### Why they’re using the Draft Standards

 They want to be able to stand up quick prototypes and sites with minimal fuss.
-They’re choose resources that allow them to get up and running quickly, and they don’t want to have to read a lot of documentation to be able to do it.
+They’ll choose resources that allow them to get up and running quickly, and they don’t want to have to read a lot of documentation to be able to do it.